sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 To support marketing and financial analysis, several calculated columns and DAX measures were created in Power BI.

-These calculations enabled the creation of KPIs such as revenue, profit, marketing efficiency, and profitability metrics.

 ### Calculated Columns